bertelschmitt/multistreamYOLO/README.md

 #Activate the env:
 source name-of-env/bin/activate
 ```
-The name of your virtualenv should appear in  fron of your prompt on the console, like
+The name of your virtualenv should appear in front of your prompt on the console, like

 ```
 (name-of-env) your-user-name:~$